Toggle Menu

 The reason behind the introduction of the premium is to encourage owners and landlords to bring empty properties back into use to help ease the shortage of domestic accommodation.

 The premium applies to the property and any change of ownership or tenancy will not affect the premium.
-If, when you purchased or leased your property it had already been empty and substantially unfurnished for two years or more, you will have to pay the additional premium.
+If, when you purchased or leased your property it had already been empty and substantially unfurnished for 12 months or more, you will have to pay the additional premium.
 If you are looking at purchasing a property that has been empty for a long time it may be worth checking if you would be liable to pay the premium.

 Premium charges

-Where a property has been empty and substantially unfurnished for a continuous period of two years or more the following premium charges will apply
+Where a property has been empty and substantially unfurnished for a continuous period of two years or more the following premium charges will apply.

 From the 1st April 2013 to 31st March 2019